taylordotfish/pyrcb/README.md

 Version 1.14.5

-*NOTE: Development has moved to [pyrcb2]. pyrcb is no longer under active development, except for bug fixes.*
+*NOTE: Development has moved to [pyrcb2]. pyrcb is no longer under active development, except for minor bug fixes.*

 [pyrcb2]: https://github.com/taylordotfish/pyrcb2